katelyn-zhao/lol-dragon-analysis/README.md

 | VL         |                    0.0157085  |                   0          |
 | WLDs       |                    0.0133428  |                   0.00771775 |

-After the permutation test, I found that the observed test statistic was **0.9922822491730982** and the p-value obtained was **0**.
-Therefore, I reject the null hypothesis and conclude that `firstdragon` is MAR, conditional on `league`.

-Below is the empirical distribution of the test statistic.
+Below is the empirical distribution of the test statistics.

 <iframe
   src="figs/empirical-dist-league.html"